-A robotic vacuum is a must-have for anyone who has a floor.
-Simply put, they do the dirty work for you, albeit some better than others.
+Robotic vacuums do the dirty work for you.
 The most advanced robotic vacuum models let you control them remotely, so while you’re at work, your kitchen is being swept and your rugs are being cleaned.
 And when its work is done, your robotic vacuum simply returns to its charging station for a reboot, before starting another job all over again.

 Some are better for rugs.
 Others are pros at washing your floors.
 Before you invest in one (and yes, it’s an investment), evaluate whether you’re using it on carpeted or hardwood/tile floors, whether you have pets and need one with extra suction power, and how often you plan to use it.
 If you want one for hard-core daily use, prepare to spend more.
 You do get what you pay for.